 Significant Accounting Policies: The Audit Committee should be informed of the initial selection of and changes in significant accounting policies or their application.
 Also, the Audit Committee should be aware of methods used to account for significant unusual transactions and the effect of significant accounting policies in controversial or emerging areas where there is a lack of authoritative consensus.
 We believe management has the primary responsibility to inform the Audit Committee about such matters.
-To assist the Audit Committee in its oversight role, we also provide the following.
+To assist the Audit Committee in its oversight role, we direct your attention to Note 1 of the financial statements.